lmadkins/stalls-for-all/planning/goals.md

 ## User Stories
-- I want to be able to quickly enter my location within Portland and look up public restroom options near me, sorted by nearest options
+- I want to be able to quickly enter my location and look up public restroom options near me, sorted by nearest options
 - I want to know whether it meets certain criteria (All-Gender, ADA accessible, has changing tables)
 - I want to know how to get there
 - I want to know what type of establishment it is, its location, and whether it is open